cichowlasp/page-replacement/README.md

-# Page Replacement algorithms in JS
+# Page Replacement algorithms and cpu scheduling in JS

 ## Usage